Use tabs to organize lots of websites in a single window

 - To pin a tab, just right-clickcontrol-click on it and select .

-- To bookmark a set of tabs all at once use the keyboard shortcut Ctrl + Shift + Dcommand + Shift + D.
+- You can use the keyboard shortcut Ctrl + Shift + Dcommand + Shift + D to bookmark all open tabs at once.

 - To learn keyboard and mouse shortcuts that speed up browsing tasks, see Keyboard shortcuts - Perform common Firefox tasks quickly and Use mouse shortcuts to perform common tasks in Firefox.